warramma/warramma/README.md

 ### Hi all!
 This is Wardiyah!
 Welcome to my corner on GitHub!

 I host the majority of my personal coding pursuits right here.
-If I'm not reviewing coursework, trying challenges, or solving LeetCode, I'm usually learning more about web development from following the Odin Project's FullStack JavaScript course and implementing what I learn in my own personal projects.
+If I'm not reviewing coursework, trying challenges, or solving LeetCode problems, I'm usually learning more about web development from following the Odin Project's FullStack JavaScript course and implementing what I learn in my own personal projects.

 Some info on my current Top 6 repos:
 - Learning malay - **HTML, CSS, JavaScript** = Spent a year compiling free resources and researching language-learning to create and continuously update a learning hub for Malay, a lesser taught language.